imran1008/pce/README.md

  - One network interface with VLAN support
  - Few network interfaces for iSCSI traffic
  - Plenty of RAM
- - Plenty of CPU cores with VT-x enabled
+ - Plenty of x86-64 CPU cores with virtualization enabled

 ### Software requirements
  - GNU/Linux